alexisannerossi/id-svgsinrfcs/svgsinrfcs.md

 --- abstract

 This document sets policy for the inclusion of SVGs in the definitive versions of RFCs and relevant publication formats.
-It contains policy requirements from {{RFC7996}} and removes all requirements related to using a specific SVG profile or specific implementation code.
+It contains policy requirements from RFC 7996 and removes all requirements related to using a specific SVG profile or specific implementation code.
 It also makes the RFC Publication Center (RPC) responsible for implementation decisions regarding SVGs.

 --- middle